iterative/dvc.org/content/docs/api-reference/dvcfilesystem.md

 <admon type="tip">

-Note that `dvc://` URLs contain the path to the file you wish to load, relative the root of the DVC project. `dvc://` URLs should not contain a Git repository URL.
+Note that `dvc://` URLs contain the path to the file you wish to load, relative to the root of the DVC project. `dvc://` URLs should not contain a Git repository URL.
 The Git repository URL is provided separately via the `url` argument for DVCFileSystem.